 Muslims use much of the same terminology that appears in the Bible: sin, salvation, heaven, hell, one God, law, and punishment.
 What is missing from their lexicon is the word “savior.”
 The Muslim does not believe that he needs a savior because he believes he alone must atone for his sin by his works.
 Islam teaches that man is born sinless and, therefore, does not have a sin nature from which he needs to be saved.
 His sinlessness was corrupted by external influences and can, therefore, be ‘cleaned up’ by works and efforts that please Allah.
 The Qur’an tells the Muslim that his good deeds can cancel out his bad deeds (Sura 11:114), but no one knows how many good deeds are enough.
 Muslims believe they can ask Allah for forgiveness from sins, but Allah may or may not forgive them.
 There is, therefore (and this is the key), no assurance of salvation for Muslims.

 Muslims believe one must be sorry for sin and repent of it, but the idea that payment for sin is required by a holy God is not part of Islam.
 It’s important to begin with the idea that being sorry for sin will not help the Muslim when he stands before a holy God on Judgment Day.
 Ask the Muslim if a murderer will be allowed to go free if he says he’s sorry in court.
-Most Muslims would agree that if the judge is a good man, he must make sure justice is done.
+Most Muslims would agree that, if the judge is a good man, he must make sure justice is done.
 Being sorry won’t keep the murderer out of prison.
 Then ask the Muslim if he believes he will go to heaven.
 Muslims believe in the Law of Moses, so ask if he has kept each one of the commandments perfectly.
-Once he admits he has lied at some time in his life or lusted after a woman in his heart, ask him, if an earthly judge can’t pardon a murderer just because he is sorry, how can Allah forgive him when he has just admitted to being a liar and/or an adulterer in his heart.
+Once he admits he has lied at some time in his life or lusted after a woman in his heart, ask him, if an earthly judge can’t pardon a murderer just because he is sorry, how can Allah forgive him when he has just admitted to being a liar or an adulterer in his heart?
 If he’s at all honest, he will admit this is impossible.
 At this point, you can say that God made it possible for him to go to heaven even though he can’t get there on his own.
-Preach Jesus Christ as our substitute for sin, our Savior from sins we cannot atone for ourselves, but do not say that He was the Son of God or allude to the Trinity as these ideas are anathema to Muslims.
+Preach Jesus Christ as our substitute for sin, our Savior from sins we cannot atone for ourselves.
+If you bring up the fact that Jesus is the Son of God or allude to the Trinity, be prepared for a broader discussion, as those ideas are anathema to Muslims.